 IHG Select Credit Card: 10% Rebate

-With the old IHG Select Credit Card, which is unfortunately no longer available to new card members, their point saving benefit gives you a 10% rebate on all reservations.
-Unlike the fourth night free benefit, there are no minimum number of nights required to receive the rebate (although you are capped at receiving 100k points back per year).
+With the old IHG Select Credit Card, which is unfortunately no longer available to new card members, the point saving benefit gives you a 10% rebate on all reservations.
+Unlike the fourth night free benefit, there is no minimum number of nights required to receive the rebate (although you are capped at receiving 100k points back per year).

 Combining the Two Benefits